aurini/Restaurant-Based-Search-Application/README.md

 For owner login I used Google Api service.
 For Database management I used firebase.
-Lastly, for tracking the user location manually I used the GPS sensor reading.
+Lastly, for tracking the user location manually I used the mobile GPS sensor.